Aims & Scope

 - Identification of preferred Senior Editor(s)

-- Contact information for all authors in the order of authorship (name, affiliated department or center, university, address, city, state (if applicable) country, and email address)
+- Contact information for all authors in the order of authorship (name, affiliated department or center, university, address, city, state (if applicable), country, email address, and ORCID)

 - Figures and tables embedded in text